JamesLowther/JamesLowther.github.io/src/pages/writeups/magpiectf-2021/magpiectf-2021.md

 category: "ctf"
 ---

 I was a organizer for this CTF so the following writeups are for challenges that I developed.
+The full repository with all of the challenges can be found [here](https://github.com/infosec-ucalgary/magpieCTF-2021).

+***

 # Man-in-the-Mirror